ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - cooking
       - decorating
-    bio: Aaron is a true team player who supervises our wire preparation and cable assembly production areas.
+    bio: Aaron is a reliable and experienced Production Supervisor with a tremendous technical knowledge in electrical assembly manufacture and more specifically IPC (Industry standard to measure Quality).
+He is a true team player who supervises our wire preparation and cable assembly production areas.
 He has served an incredible 10 years with the company and has proved excellent leadership skills which has been invaluable for the companies growth.
-In his spare time Aaron enjoys cooking up his signature Indian dish and he is a wizard at computer programming!
+In his spare time Aaron enjoys cooking up his signature Indian dish and is a wizard at computer programming!
     image: /img/aaron-hesketh.jpg
   - name: Ioan Moreno
     jobtitle: Production Supervisor